jkehinde/fraudDetection/README.md

 # fraudDetection

 ## Project Brief
-The aim of this project was to analyze the transactions of customers and identitfy it was fraudulent or not.
+The aim of this project was to analyze the transactions of customers and identitfy if it was fraudulent or not.

 You will need to make sure you have TensorFlow installed.